errandjs/errand-mongodb/README.md

 * **tasks[].data.request.parameters.pipeline** - for pipeline source data refer to [group by and calculate a sum example in mongodb db.collection.aggregate() documentation](https://docs.mongodb.com/manual/reference/method/db.collection.aggregate/#db.collection.aggregate).
 Note that in this case with `$out` collection `errand_aggregate_test_result` will be replaced with result.
 * **tasks[].data.request.parameters.helpers** - used to add helpers to beginning of aggregate pipeline where, each object consists of `key` and `value` where key contains name of field to apply function in value.
 Helper functions include:
   * **lastday** - is used to add date range for matching records from the previous day.
+	* **lastweek** - is used to add date range for matching records from the previous week.